 Your project directory should now contain the following files:

 The file Jambase in the project root references the files in the jam support directory and both are also referred to as the Jambase.
 The jam support directory includes the implementation details of the jam-based build system and the jam sources used for bootstrapping the build tool.
 To provide a completely self-contained build system, we also have to make the jam tool available.
-For Windows hosts, we can place a precompiled jam binary in the project root named jam.exe.
+For Windows hosts, there is a precompiled jam binary in the jam directory named jam.exe, which is called from jam.bat.
 For Unix hosts we add a simple wrapper shell script named jam.sh.
 This script bootstraps and runs the jam program on unix systems, so we don't have to include all possible jam binaries with our project, but rather build them on demand.